Product Life Cycle

 - Responsible Recycling: We require that all U.S. device recycling and salvage vendors maintain an R2 certification.
 R2 is a comprehensive global certification awarded to facilities that adhere to the R2 responsible electronics recycling standards, which cover areas such as worker health and safety, environmental protection, chain-of-custody reporting and data security.

 - Industry Collaboration: AT&T collaborates with peers though the Global System for Mobile Communications Association, which has working groups focused on consumer device and network equipment recycling.
 In 2022, we also engaged with CTIA working groups to refine the industry standard for used mobile device grading.
 The goal of this initiative is to scale device reuse through common tools, technology and terminology, ultimately supporting consumer confidence in used and refurbished devices.

 AT&T is committed to managing our internal electronic waste in a responsible manner.
 Device waste is refurbished, resold or responsibly recycled with R2-certified vendors, depending on the device’s condition.
 We follow the Restriction of Hazardous Substances Directive and the Waste from Electrical and Electronic Equipment Directive for electronic waste disposal.
-In 2022, AT&T managed the end-of-life of nearly 15 million devices, with more than 13 million devices being refurbished or resold and recycling of more than 1.6 million customer devices.
+In 2022, AT&T managed the end-of-life of 14.9 million devices, with more than 13 million devices being refurbished or resold and recycling of more than 1.6 million customer devices.